 As an integrative nutrition health coach, I often get asked by women how to balance their hormones naturally.
-I’ve put together my Top 10 Tips that you can begin to find balance.
+I’ve put together my Top 10 Tips so that you can begin to find balance.
 Looking for personalized support and accountability?
 Schedule a consult with me today.

 Top 5 Food Tips to Balance Hormones Naturally

 “Health” foods aren’t always healthy.
 Check your food labels.
 Have granolas, yogurts, or other sweets snuck their way into your kitchen?
 Aim to eat foods that don’t come in a package – like veggies or fruits.

 Synthetic hormones can be found in conventional meat and dairy, as well as in plastics that coat your produce or grocery store purchases.
 Look for local, grass-fed meat or dairy, as well as plastic-free or BPA-free packaging!

 I know, I know… sounds obvious, right?
 Don’t forget the importance of these game-changers in your diet.
-They’ll nourish you with essential vitamins and fiber needed for a regular cycle.
+They’ll nourish you with the essential vitamins and fiber needed for a regular cycle.

 There’s a misconception that eating fat makes us fat, and it’s simply untrue.
-It’s important for women to have adequate portions of healthy fat in our food.
+It’s important for women to have adequate portions of healthy fat in their food.
 Think: avocado, olives, or grass-fed butter.

 Proteins can come from plant-based or animal-based sources.
 It’s important to remember that protein intake is different for everyone; however, if you experience missing periods, high-quality animal protein may support you.

 Top 5 Lifestyle Tips to Balance Hormones Naturally

 The mental weight you put on yourself may be heavier than excess body weight or the weight of your to-do list.
-Try these health coach approved recommendations.
+Try these health coach-approved recommendations.

 Got symptoms?
 Acknowledge that they’re your body’s way of communicating with you.
 Nothing is wrong with you; in fact, your body is brilliantly designed.
 Be confident in your body’s ability to heal.

 Get real about rest!
 Do you turn off screens, create a dark sleeping space, and feel rested when you wake up?
 If not, take a look at your nighttime and morning routines.

 Most of us hang out in “fight or flight” mode going from task to task.
 Did you know you also have a “rest and digest” mode that needs to be activated?
 Relaxation, breathing, and self-care can help you with this.

-Both intense daily exercise or body stagnation can throw hormones off.
-Find balance with your movement routine with a variety of exercises.
+Both intense daily exercise and body stagnation can throw hormones off.
+Find balance in your movement routine with a variety of exercises.
 This will also make movement fun!